 F. LIST OF COURSES

 Basically, all awardees will learn about Indonesian arts and culture in general while their staying in the art centers.
-However, some of the courses will be different in each arts center depending on the local arts and culture.
-For example, In East Java, the awardees will learn East Javanese arts and cultures including Madurese Gamelan, process of batik and its significance; karawitan; traditional Javanese dance; and Javanese language.
-In Bali, the awardees will learn Balinese art and culture, namely Balinese dance and gamelan.
-Meanwhile, in South Sulawesi, the awardees will learn the Sulawesi arts and culture, as well as the local language.
+However, some of the courses will be different in each art centers depending on the local arts and culture.
+For example, In East Java, the awardees will learn, but not limited to East Javanese arts and cultures, process of batik and its significance; traditional Javanese dance.
+In Bali, the awardees will learn, but not limited to Balinese dance, gamelan, and local craft.
+Meanwhile, in South Sulawesi, the awardees will learn, but not limited to the Sulawesi arts and culture, as well as the local language and craft.

-Each arts centre will arrange social and environment projects moreover special visit to several historical places as well as renowned tourist destinations for awardees.
+Each arts centers will arrange social and cultural projects moreover special visit to several historical places as well as renowned tourist destinations for awardees.

 G. SCHOLARSHIP COVERAGE